 - New staff training on REAL PE and REAL gym (all current staff are trained)

-- Purchase of new equipment including 4 sets of netball posts for the infants and juniors, 24 hockey sticks, rugby balls, footballs, football posts, swimming floats, netball skorts, hockey helmets, and an ipad for recording lesson assessments.
+- Purchase of new equipment including 4 sets of netball posts for the infants and juniors, 24 hockey sticks, rugby balls, footballs, football posts, swimming floats, netball skorts, hockey helmets, skipping ropes and stop watches.

 Transport and supply staff costs have been budgeted to take children to the County Finals.